 I made this by adding text as well as pictures so it is easy for smaller kids to use.

-Just click the yellow button below and fill the form.
+Just fill in any of the sign up forms on this page.
 You will receive your a PDF copy of this printable and you will be subscribed to my email list.
 (Just unsubscribe when you like, or stay to receive future printables.=) )